 PH 376/476.
 Independent Study - 1-3 hours.
 Reading or research at a greater depth than in a normal class.
-Permission of the instructor, division dean and Chief Academic Officer.
+Permission of the instructor, division dean and Vice President of Academic Affairs

-POLITICAL SCIENCE/PUBLIC ADMINISTRATION MAJOR
+POLITICAL SCIENCE MAJOR

-Political Science/Public Administration Mission: The degree program in Political Science/Public Administration attempts to develop the ability to see a variety of perspectives, to analyze, synthesize and evaluate information through a process which allows a sequence of courses which systematically moves students through a learning progression and ends with an opportunity for the students to demonstrate their mastery of the theoretical base as well as understanding the complexities of the areas of study.
+Political Science Mission: The degree program in Political Science/Public Administration attempts to develop the ability to see a variety of perspectives, to analyze, synthesize and evaluate information through a process which allows a sequence of courses which systematically moves students through a learning progression and ends with an opportunity for the students to demonstrate their mastery of the theoretical base as well as understanding the complexities of the areas of study.
 This is a fundamental behavioral teaching objective and is demonstrably consistent with the pronounced goals of the Social Science Division and Missouri Valley College.

-- Each student admitted to the program will demonstrate general expository writing with correct grammar, punctuation, and spelling. - The program provides sequential learning, i.e., it requires that students continually utilize and build upon concepts, information, and skills they have learned in other courses and fields. - All political science majors should acquire the knowledge and skills necessary to read and comprehend contemporary

-- political analyses and to develop their critical and analytical capacity. - All political majors should gain familiarity with the different assumptions, methods, and analytical procedures/approaches used by political scientists and by cognate disciplines. - All political science/public administration majors not only have the opportunity to observe but be given the actual experience in at least one if not several kinds of "real life" political situations off campus. - All public administration majors must be able to define and interpret the roles of the public administrator as: a generalist who can apply a liberal arts perspective to assessment of needs and the implementation of programs; a politician who understands that administration is central to and inseparable from the political process; a manager whose skills include sensitivity to people as well as the ability to manage budgets and organizations; a leader who knows how to resolve conflicts, use power effectively, and apply ethical values to programs and policies. - A "capstone experience" at the end of the senior year should require students to integrate knowledge from the totality of their program.
+- Each student admitted to the program will demonstrate general expository writing with correct grammar, punctuation, and spelling. - The program provides sequential learning, i.e., it requires that students continually utilize and build upon concepts, information, and skills they have learned in other courses and fields. - All political science majors should acquire the knowledge and skills necessary to read and comprehend contemporary political analyses and to develop their critical and analytical capacity. - All political majors should gain familiarity with the different assumptions, methods, and analytical procedures/approaches used by political scientists and by cognate disciplines. - All political science/public administration majors not only have the opportunity to observe but be given the actual experience in at least one if not several kinds of "real life" political situations off campus. - All public administration majors must be able to define and interpret the roles of the public administrator as: a generalist who can apply a liberal arts perspective to assessment of needs and the implementation of programs; a politician who understands that administration is central to and inseparable from the political process; a manager whose skills include sensitivity to people as well as the ability to manage budgets and organizations; a leader who knows how to resolve conflicts, use power effectively, and apply ethical values to programs and policies.

-Major requirements: PS 100, PS 324, HS 412, EC 450, PS 485, EC 206, BA 302 or SC 316, PL 300, Option A or B: Option A: PS 200, PS 215, PS 349/449 (1 course) or approved substitute, EC 216, GE 250, HS 349/449 or HS substitute (approved by PS faculty).
-Two (2) of the following PS courses: PS 250, PS 300, PS 323, PS 350, PS 401.
-(Total 43 hours.)
-Option B: PS 150, PS 230, BA 212, AC 210, AC 220, CS 110, HS 104, HS 105.
-(Total 46 hours)
+A "capstone experience" at the end of the senior year should require students to integrate knowledge from the totality of their program.

+Political Science Core: PS 100, PS 324, HS 412, EC 206, EC 450, PS 215, PS 485, PS 401, BA 302 or SC 316.
+(24 hours)

+Political Science Major with Government Concentration: Political Science Core, PS 200, PS 349/449, EC 216, GD 250, PS 420, HS 349/449, PS 250, PS 300, PS 323, PS 350.
+(49 hours)

+Political Science Major with Public Administration Concentration: Political Science Core, PS 150, PS 230, BA 212, AC 210, AC 220, HS 104, HS 105, CS 150.
+(49 hours)

+Political Science Minor requirements: PS 150 or PS 200, PS 230, PS 215 or PS 250 and 9 hours of upper division PS electives taken in consultation with a Political Science Faculty advisor.

-Major assessment: Political Science/Public Administration majors must complete a thesis, PS 485 (Senior Thesis).
+Major assessment: Political Science majors must complete a thesis, PS 485 (Senior Thesis).
 Seniors are also required to take the Educational Testing Services Political Science exam.